sm0keyyy/unmonitarr/README.md

 ### Monitoring Mode

-Only processes new/changed files since last run:
+Only processes new/changed files or files that haven't been unmonitored yet:

 ```bash
 python unmonitarr.py --config config/unmonitarr_config.json --monitor